 Trading Platforms Available on Dow Jones Brokers

 Brokers use trading platforms as an interface between the trader and the market.
-There are different types of trading platforms available today, including proprietary platforms.
+There are different types of online trading platforms available today, including proprietary platforms.
 However, there are only two general classes based on the device used for trading.
 These classes are desktop and mobile platforms.

 Desktop Trading Platforms